-The case study reported in this chapter presents the results of a choice experiment carried out in the city of Sosnowiec.
-The first aim of this choice experiment is to estimate the economic benefits that the local residents derive from flood risk reduction in the area.
+The case study reported in this chapter presents the results of a choice experiment carried out in the city of Sosnowiec with the purpose of estimating the benefits to be gained from flood risk reduction, biodiversity increase and improvement of recreational river access.
 The city of Sosnowiec is located in the Bobrek catchment, in the Upper Silesia Region of Poland.
 The region is an important industrial center located within the Upper Silesian Coal Basin.
-There are five rivers (Biala, Brynica, Jaworznik, Wielonka and

-Rawa) running through the wider area, making the region susceptible to flooding episodes
+There are five rivers (Biala, Brynica, Jaworznik, Wielonka and Rawa) running through the wider area, making the region susceptible to flooding episodes

-The main economic activities in the area include heavy industry and mining with some of the world's largest butaminous coalmines located in the region.
-The mines are concentrated close to the rivers, constantly changing and eroding riverbanks and their morphology.
+Among the main economic activities in the area are heavy industry and mining with some of the world's largest bituminous coalmines located in the region.
+The mines are concentrated close to the rivers, changing and eroding the riverbanks.
 Mining activities have been taking place in this area for over two centuries.
 Scientific evidence from Central Mining Institute, Silesian University, AGH University of Science and Technology, and Krakow University of Technology claim that mining industry has significantly deformed the local landscape and the riverbed, thereby rendering the region extremely vulnerable to floods even after light rainfalls.
-Given the size of the local communities, it is estimated that approximately 50000 individuals may suffer the effects of a flood episode.
+Given the size of the local communities, it is estimated that approximately 50,000 individuals may suffer the effects of a flood episode.